Pushing during labour increases chance of vaginal tearing by 700%!

 Read on to find out why you shouldn't force yourself to push during labour.

 Between 2013 and 2014, there was a steep rise in the number of women in England who suffered from perineal tearing.
+The perineum is the section of skin and tissue between the vagina and anus.
 This led the Royal College of Midwives to take some form of action.

 With the support of the Royal College of Obstrecians and Gynecologists, they piloted a trial program at Medway Martime Hospital in Kent.